op-developer/Identity-Service-Broker-API/README.md

 - **exp** the expiration time of the JWS token.
 This is seconds since UNIX epoch (UTC).
 Suggested time is 600 seconds in the future.
 If given, ISB checks that the JWS has not expired.
 If it has expired the ISB will respond with an error.
 - **jti** JWT ID.
 A unique identifier for JWS tokens, which can be used to prevent reuse of the token.
 These identifiers must only be used once.
 If given, ISB checks if this `jti` has already been used and if it has ISB will respond with an error.
 - **iss** Issuer.
 This must contain the client_id.
 If `jti` is given, this must be given as well.
+- **ftn_spname**  Human readable name of the Service Provider the user is authenticating to.

 The JWS token must be signed with the RS256 algorithm with SP's signing key.